Micro Needling Boosts Collagen

 For stretchmarks, scarring and advanced skin ageing 6 treatments spaced 4 weeks apart are recommended.
 For general anti-ageing 3-4 treatments are usually good to see results.

-Very very soon I will be getting my collagen pin as I am upgrading from my clinical dermal rollers.
-With the pin I can customise the treatment to your face and adjust needle depth.
+With the Collagen pin, I can customise the treatment to your face and adjust needle depth.
 I can adjust to treat thinner areas of skin such as around the eyes or where it is thicker such as the cheeks.
 Plus this creates at least 5 times more micro-holes than the roller so more effective skin rejuvenation.